OrigamiDream/OrigamiDream/README.md

 🧠 I have a little knowledge in Neuroscience.
 The most interested part is CA1 area in Hippocampus!

-📖 I am currently learning about Kubernetes and Kubeflow.
+📖 I am currently learning about Meta-Learning such as [Reptile](https://openai.com/research/reptile), [MAML](https://arxiv.org/abs/1703.03400).

 ## Careers
 - `2015.07 ~ 2019.02`: Serving a Minecraft server platform, as known as [**Avis Games**](https://namu.wiki/w/아르카%20네트워크/아비스%20게임즈?rev=106) during my teenage years for fun.